 How do you see your organisation?
 How will your metaphor impact how you shape your people strategy?
 What metaphors would you use to represent the strengths approach to HR and people development?

-Ana Loback, Consultant, Strengths Partnership
+Ana Loback, Consultant

 (1) Lakoff, George & Johnson, Mark, Metaphors we Live By, 1980